1. Privacy and Your Personal Data

 7. How we share your Information

-7.1 In certain circumstances we will share your Information with other parties.
+7.1 In certain circumstances we will share your Information with other parties for example where required by law, where it is necessary to administer the working relationship with you or where we have another legitimate interest in doing so.
 Details of those parties are set out below along with the reasons for sharing it.

-a) Other parties within our group of companies: Your information may be shared within our Group of UK companies, as certain processing functions within ICE and Simplify are centralised.
+a) Other parties within our group of companies: Your information may be shared within our Group of UK companies as certain processing functions are centralised.

-b) Trusted third parties: In order to provide certain services, we will share your information with third party service providers such as IT infrastructure companies, payroll and pension administrators and email logistics providers.
+b) Trusted third parties: In order to provide certain services, we will share your information with third party service providers such as IT infrastructure companies, payroll and pension administrators, healthcare providers and email logistics providers.
 We will not share your data with any third party where it is not necessary to do so to provide a service to you or fulfil a contract with you.

 c) Regulatory and law enforcement agencies.
 As noted above, if we receive a request from a regulatory body or law enforcement agency, and if permitted under GDPR and other laws, we may disclose certain personal information to such bodies or agencies.